 “To reach our climate goals, we are going far beyond the classic recycling method by incorporating climate-positive UBQ™,” said Iftach Sachar, MD Global Sustainability, Marketing and Innovation of Keter Group.
 “This partnership will allow us to differentiate ourselves in the market, bringing a new level of sustainability to consumers and retailers without compromising on quality or competitive pricing of our products.”

-To achieve true sustainability, every stage of a product’s lifecycle, from raw materials, manufacturing, reuse and recycling must play a role in addressing climate change.
+To achieve true sustainability, every stage of a product’s lifecycle, from raw materials and manufacturing to reuse and recycling, must play a role in addressing climate change.
 Keter realized UBQ’s innovative thermoplastic material was the solution they’d been looking for.

-Ultimately both companies agreed to partner in the development of a business relation..
-Keter wanted to secure a significant size of UBQ’s existing and future capacity, and UBQ was now ready to handle such a goal.
+Ultimately, both companies agreed to partner in the development of a business relationship.
+Keter wanted to secure a significant portion of UBQ™’s existing and future capacity, and UBQ was now ready to handle such a goal.

-There were three major challenges Keter faced in incorporating UBQ Material into its products.
+There were three major challenges Keter faced in incorporating UBQ™ material into its products.
 To start, they wanted to rapidly implement the highest percentage possible of the material in their different product lines while still maintaining functionality and looks.
 They also needed to validate functionality in products with high load requirements like chairs and shelving.
-Finally, UBQ currently has a natural dark color that limits its applicability on the Keter’s product color range, which is quite broad.
+Finally, UBQ™ currently has a natural dark color that limits its applicability for Keter’s product color range, which is quite broad.

-By choosing the “low hanging fruit,” aka sheds and shelving, Keter was able to quickly start incorporating UBQ™ into some of its largest and most popular lines of products.
+By choosing the “low-hanging fruit,” e.g. sheds and shelving, Keter was able to quickly start incorporating UBQ™ into some of its largest and most popular lines of products.
 The company is also working with UBQ Materials in the launch of its newest product line, Beton, which has the look and feel of concrete, leveraging the natural look of the UBQ™ material.

-A sustainable alternative plastic material, UBQ Material can also substitute raw materials like wood, and concrete in the manufacturing of industrial and consumer goods.
-The climate positive value of UBQ™ helps manufacturers reduce the carbon footprints of their products and generally improve environmental claims such as waste diversion, emission prevention, and recycled content.
-It can easily help Keter achieve a significant percentage of UBQ material in its cornerstone products and particularly in the Beton line.
+A sustainable alternative plastic material, UBQ™ material can also substitute raw materials like wood, and concrete in the manufacturing of industrial and consumer goods.
+The climate-positive value of UBQ™ helps manufacturers reduce the carbon footprints of their products and generally improve environmental claims such as waste diversion, emission prevention, and recycled content.
+It also encourages Keter to include a significant portion of UBQ™ material in its cornerstone products and particularly in the Beton line.

-Keter’s sustainability goal is to increase its manufacturing’s recycle content to 55% within five years.
-It also wants to leverage its use of UBQ Material in the marketing of its products, emphasizing recyclability.
+Keter’s sustainability goal is to increase its manufacturing’s recycled content to 55% within five years.
+It also wants to leverage its use of UBQ™ material in the marketing of its products, emphasizing recyclability.
 Both goals are on track to being realized.

-Keter is so confident in UBQ Material’s ability to help it meet its sustainability objectives that it has reached an agreement with UBQ to potentially become the largest user of its product.
-UBQ’s planned first full-scale production facility in the Netherlands will have an annual production output of over 72,000 tons of UBQ Material, one-third of which is already allocated to Keter.
+Keter is so confident in UBQ Materials’ ability to help meet its sustainability objectives that it has reached an agreement to potentially become the largest user of its product.
+UBQ’s planned first full-scale production facility in the Netherlands will have an annual production output of over 72,000 tons of UBQ™ material, one-third of which is already allocated to Keter.

-UBQ Material’s competitive advantage is its ability to bring manufacturers a net-zero, climate-positive impact.
-As the UBQ process uses relatively small amounts of energy and no production waste, effluents, or water use, it beautifully aligns with Keter’s stated sustainability goals.
+UBQ Materials’ competitive advantage is to help manufacturers achieve a net-zero or even climate-positive impact.
+As the UBQ process uses relatively small amounts of energy and no water, while generating no production waste or effluents, it beautifully aligns with Keter’s stated sustainability goals.